-In the UK green bridges and wildlife crossings are few and far between.
+In the UK green bridges and wildlife-crossings are few and far between.
 The A21 at Scotney Castle in Kent is a dual carriageway by-pass for Lamberhurst where the planners were told that it’s construction would negatively affect the local landscape and its wildlife.
-In response to this a wildlife crossing was constructed.
+In response to this, a wildlife crossing was constructed.
 It now enhances the surrounding habitat and the local population of dormice.
 In the UK’s capital city, London, green bridges have come into play.
 One was built in Mile End Park to try and mitigate the effects of habitat fragmentation by roads and railway lines.
 The bridge itself spans five lanes of the A11 and is 25m wide with landscaped parkland.
-The rainwater even runs of the bridge into tanks either side of the construction and then is recycled so as to enhance the water content within its soil.
+The rainwater even runs off the bridge into tanks either side of the construction and then is recycled so as to enhance the water content within its soil.

-White Clawed Crayfish- Gentle Watercourse Under a Culvert
+White Clawed-Crayfish- Gentle Watercourse Under a Culvert

 Bats- The Dark Space Dwellers

 Bats are a highly typical species when working with these structures.
 Stone and brick tunnels, bridges and culverts provide easy access in to a sheltered environment due to their open nature, and can provide ample opportunity for roosting bats.
 Bats essentially adopt one of two roosting strategies.
-The first are termed ‘crevice-dwellers’ which will take advantage of any spaces between the stone or brickwork.
+The first is termed ‘crevice-dwellers’ which will take advantage of any spaces between the stone or brickwork.
 The second strategy belongs to the ‘horseshoe’ species of bat which will freely hang from the ceilings of tunnels or under arches in the side walls of tunnels.
 Bats can occupy tunnels, bridges and culverts in the active summer months, but they can also provide suitable conditions for hibernation over the winter period.

-As these structures can support significant populations of bat as well as a rich variety of species, it is essential that repair works to these structures are undertaken in conjunction with bat surveys and suitable mitigation measures to ensure that that works comply with national and European legislation.At Acer Ecology our ecologists have received high standard professional training in confined spaces safety and are trained in searching for hibernating bats and in assessing the overall potential of use by bats.
+As these structures can support significant populations of bat as well as a rich variety of species, it is essential that repair works to these structures are undertaken in conjunction with bat surveys and suitable mitigation measures to ensure that works comply with national and European legislation.At Acer Ecology our ecologists have received high standard professional training in confined spaces safety and are trained in searching for hibernating bats and in assessing the overall potential of use by bats.
 The objectives of a bat survey are to: